 \section{A Jacobi Identity in Dimension 4}

-In this section we prove Theorem~\ref{thm:4dihx} after first sketching some background material and stating a more general Corollary which is proved and used in \cite{ST1}.
+In this section we prove Theorem~\ref{thm:4dihx}, but we first explain some background material and state an important Corollary which is used in \cite{ST1}.
 For more details on immersed surfaces in 4--manifolds we refer to \cite{FQ}, for more details on Whitney towers compare \cite{S}, \cite{S2}, \cite{ST1}.